-This is to certify that construction activities will occur within existing right-of-way.
+This is to certify that all project rights of way is currently available in accordance with the project right-of-way plans.

 It is further certified that there were no individuals or families displaced by this project.
 Therefore the provisions of 49 CFR Part 24 is not applicable to the project.